CMSgov/dpc-static-site/common/docsV1.md

   </div>
 </div>

-The response will return a [Bundle](https://www.hl7.org/fhir/STU3/bundle.html) Resource which contains the Attribution Groups for the given practitioner. **You can use the Group.id value of the returned resources to initiate an export job.** Your Group ID can be found by referencing the {id} variable in the resource object of your group.
+The response will return a <a href="https://www.hl7.org/fhir/STU3/bundle.html" target="_blank" and rel=noopener>Bundle</a> Resource which contains the Attribution Groups for the given practitioner. **You can use the Group.id value of the returned resources to initiate an export job.** Your Group ID can be found by referencing the {id} variable in the resource object of your group.

 **Example:**